-- Students seeking a medical withdrawal from a given semester must first notify the Office of Academic Advisement of their desire to withdraw from all courses for which they have registered.
+- Students seeking a medical withdrawal from a given semester must first notify the Office of Student Success Advising of their desire to withdraw from all courses for which they have registered.
 Upon such notification, the student will immediately be withdrawn and awarded withdrawal grades based upon the date of notification, pending completion of the process below.

-- In addition, the student must submit to the Dean of Academic Advisement and Student Retention a letter from a licensed medical or mental health professional (appropriate to the reason for withdrawal), certifying that due to a medical problem – either physical or psychological – the student is unable to continue his/her studies during the current semester.
+- In addition, the student must submit to the Director of Student Success Advising a letter from a licensed medical or mental health professional (appropriate to the reason for withdrawal), certifying that due to a medical problem – either physical or psychological – the student is unable to continue his/her studies during the current semester.
 Where the medical problem is of a psychological nature, such a request will be forwarded to the Director of the Counseling and Wellness Center prior to the approval of his/ her request.

 - In highly extenuating circumstances, requests for medical withdrawals, along with substantiating documentation, may be made no later than 30 days after the end of the semester for which such consideration is sought.

-- After all documentation has been submitted and the request is granted, the Dean of Academic Advisement and Student Retention will authorize the Registrar to award “W” grades in all courses for which the student registered during the semester.
+- After all documentation has been submitted and the request is granted, the Director of Student Success Advising will authorize the Registrar to award “W” grades in all courses for which the student registered during the semester.

-- Students whose requests have been granted will receive a letter from the Dean of Academic Advisement and Student Retention confirming the approval of the request and outlining the associated terms and conditions.
+- Students whose requests have been granted will receive a letter from the Director of Student Success Advising confirming the approval of the request and outlining the associated terms and conditions.